 - coconut sugar - an unrefined sugar that offers a rich sweetness similar to brown sugar.
 You should be able to find coconut sugar in the baking aisle of your supermarket, but if necessary you can also substitute maple syrup.

-- pure vanilla extract – make sure your vanilla extract is gluten-free.
+- pure vanilla extract - make sure your vanilla extract is gluten-free.
+Or better yet, check out my post on how to make vanilla extract at home!

 - gluten-free rolled oats - my favorite is Bob's Red Mill gluten-free old-fashioned rolled oats.